Artificial Intelligence in customer-facing processes. What you probably do not know.

 So with A.I. becoming a more readily used technology, when should you start with A.I.?

 The answer to be honest in my opinion is now.
 Where previously trends like ‘digitalisation’ have taken decades to kick-off and become ‘mainstream’, this is not the case with A.I..
 Artificial Intelligence is already a common technology in many everyday services and products we use.
 You may already have A.I. elements on your omnichannel in a chatbot or voicebot.
 We have also seen a rise in A.I. requirements in the projects we do for customers, from picture analysis and automatic damage assessment for insurance to visual identification of customers for our kiosk banking platform.
 The key here is to know where you can effectively use A.I. to have immediate gains for both you and your customers.
 Considering a Zendesk study where it is identified that 50% of EMEA customers said they would switch to a competitor after a poor customer service experience it is becoming vital that organisations adapt to become customer-centric in their use of new technologies like Artificial Intelligence.

 Where to start with A.I.?

 I’d like to say the first place to start is with Yameo!
-We have dedicated teams ready to brainstorm, learn your processes and identify where A.I. solutions can support your customer-facing processes.
+We have dedicated teams ready to brainstorm, learn your processes and identify where Artificial Intelligence in customer-facing processes can be of value.
 However, the first place would be with the persons responsible for innovation, strategy, customer service and operational success.
 After I would say a good step is to brainstorm with a partner who understands healthcare, insurance, or financial service customer processes.